fastoch/Networking/Transport_Layer.md

 # Flow Control

-TCP uses end-to-end flow control
+TCP uses end-to-end flow control to avoid sending the data too quickly, so the receiver can process the data reliably.
+If the sender transmits the data faster than the receiver can handle it, the receiver will drop the data and require retransmission.